-If Di's information about the purchase date is correct, then the estates must have been purchased by Richard Newman of Fifehead and not his son, Col Richard Newman as I had hitherto understood to have been the purchaser, though this is confused by the statement that this Richard was imprisoned by Cromwell and became High Steward of Westminster, since this implies that it was indeed Col. Richard Newman who bought the estates.
-(All very confusing)
+If Di's information about the purchase date is correct, then the estates must have been purchased by Richard Newman of Fifehead and not his son Col Richard Newman as I had hitherto understood to have been the purchaser, though this is confused by the statement that this Richard became High Steward of Westminster, since this implies that it was indeed Col. Richard Newman who bought the estates.
+(All very confusing.)

 My father's version of the story (below) might appear to mix up the ownership of Cadbury and Fifehead estates which adds to the confusion.
-In fact after Col. Richard Newman's death, the Cadbury and Sparkford estates were held by one branch of the family (descending from Col. Richard's younger son Francis Holles Newman), and the Evercreech and Fifehead estates were held by a separate branch of the family (descending from Col. Richard's elder son Richard Newman).
-In fact my father's version is not inconsistent with this when he wrote "...the younger son of Colonel Richard, Francis Holles Newman, baptised at Fifehead on 13th February 1672 inherited the North Cadbury estate and was Sheriff of Somerset in 1745.
+In fact after Col. Richard Newman's death, the Evercreech, Fifehead and Thonbury estates passed to the more senior branch of the family descending from Col. Richard's elder son Richard Newman, while the Cadbury, Sparkford and North Lease estates passed to the junior branch descending from Col. Richard's younger son Francis Holles Newman.
+My father's version is consistent with this where he wrote: "...the younger son of Colonel Richard, Francis Holles Newman, baptised at Fifehead on 13th February 1672 inherited the North Cadbury estate and was Sheriff of Somerset in 1745.
 After Sir Samuel's death in 1745, Fifehead Manor was sold to the then vicar of the parish, but North Cadbury remained in Newman hands until 1799 when it was sold to James Bennett of London to pay the debts of another Francis Newman, a spendthrift and a gambler, who was committed to the High Court, found guilty and migrated to America where he died in 1817 without male issue*.
 James Bennett caused the erasure of all Newman memorials in North Cadbury church, but a later owner of the manor found a stone replica of the Newman arms and incorporated it on the manor porch".

 *This information has subsequently been proved wrong.
 Francis enjoyed a very full life in the USA and has many descendents living there.